zextras/tech-doc/source/carbonio/_management/backup.rst

 .. important:: SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
-This implies that, if for any reason (like e.g., the server is turned off, or Zextras is not running), SmartScan does **not run**, it will **not run** until the next day.
+This implies that, if for any reason (like e.g., the server is turned off, or |carbonio|
+   is not running), SmartScan does **not run**, it will **not run** until the next day.
 You may however configure the Backup to run the SmartScan every time |carbonio| is restarted (although this is